Assam Elections: 10 Reasons Why This Isn’t a Done Deal for BJP

-Trying to fill the vacuum among Assamese speaking voters are newer ethnic parties like the Assam Jatiya Parishad, the Rajior Dal and the Anchalik Gana Morcha.
+Trying to fill the vacuum among Assamese speaking voters are newer ethnic parties like the Assam Jatiya Parishad, the Raijor Dal and the Anchalik Gana Morcha.
 The Assam Jatiya Parishad has been formed by the All Assam Students' Union that has spearheaded the cause of Assamese ethnic nationalism for the past four decades.

 Upset with the Asom Gana Parishad – which is now seen as a lackey of the BJP – AASU decided to form a new outfit.
-Rajior Dal and its leader – jailed activist Akhil Gogoi – also has some influence and the two parties have decided to form an alliance.
+Raijor Dal and its leader – jailed activist Akhil Gogoi – also has some influence and the two parties have decided to form an alliance.